History of local government in Sussex: 19th century

 By 1835 several Sussex towns had borough status and as part of the Municipal Corporations Act 1835 a uniform system of municipal boroughs was introduced.
 In Sussex the towns of Arundel, Chichester, Hastings, Rye (all 1836); Brighton 1854, Lewes 1881 were all incorporated as municipal boroughs.
 Under the Municipal Corporations Act 1883 borough status was abolished in 1886 for the towns of Midhurst, Pevensey, Seaford and Winchelsea, whose corporations had not been reformed by the Municipal Corporations Act 1835.
 New municipal boroughs were later created in Boroughs incorporated in England and Wales 1882-1974 for Eastbourne (1883), Worthing (1890), Hove (1898) and Bexhill (1902).

 Between 1834 and 1930 poor law unions existed for administration of poor law relief.
 In 1860 the north of parish of Frant in the Rape of Pevensey became part of the Tunbridge Wells Local Government District.

 Together with several other counties (Cambridgeshire, Lincolnshire, Northamptonshire, Suffolk and Yorkshire) Sussex was for administrative purposes divided into an eastern division and a western division.
 An informal arrangement for several centuries, the division of Sussex for administrative purposes was formally confirmed through the County of Sussex Act 1865.
 In 1889 county councils were created for the eastern and western divisions and county boroughs were created as part of the Local Government Act 1888.
 The rapes of Arundel, Bramber and Chichester comprised Sussex's western division and the rapes of Lewes, Pevensey and Hastings comprised the eastern division, with the exclusion of the large towns of Brighton and Hastings which became county boroughs.
 Sussex continued to be classed as a single county under the act and retained a single lieutenancy and shrievalty.

 In 1894 and 1895 minor boundary alterations between Sussex and Kent were made by the Local Government Board.
 The parish of Frant, which had lain within both counties was split with the Kent portions becoming the parishes of Broadwater Down (the southern area of Tunbridge Wells) and Tonbridge Rural.
-In 1895 Lamberhurst south of the River Teise transferred to Kent, while the Kent portions of Horsemorden and Broomhill were transferred to Sussex.
+In 1895 Lamberhurst south of the River Teise transferred to Kent, while the Kent portions of Horsemonden and Broomhill were transferred to Sussex.

-In 1894 the remainder of each administrative county, that was not a county borough or municipal ('non-county') borough, was divided into urban and rural districts by the Local Government Act 1894.
+In 1894 the remainder of each administrative county, that was not a county borough or municipal ('non-county') borough, was divided into urban and rural districts by the Local Government Act 1894 (56 & 57 Vict. c.
+73).
 A new county borough for Eastbourne was created in 1911.

-Local government districts 1894-1974
+Local government districts, 1894–1974

 The local government districts created in 1894 remained largely unchanged until the 1930s.
 The Local Government Act 1929 and Local Government Act 1933 gave county councils to carry out reviews and eliminate smaller districts and carry out amalgamations to provide more effective council areas.
 Changes were made in West Sussex in 1933 and in East Sussex in 1934.